futurum-dev/dotnet.futurum.webapiendpoint.micro/README.md

 Allows you to configure:
 - DefaultApiVersion *(mandatory)*
   - This is used if a specific ApiVersion is not provided for a specific WebApiEndpoint
+- OpenApi
-- DefaultOpenApiInfo *(optional)*
+  - DefaultInfo *(optional)*
     - This is used if a specific OpenApiInfo is not provided for a specific ApiVersion
-- OpenApiDocumentVersions *(optional)*
+  - VersionedInfo *(optional)*
     - Allowing you to have different OpenApiInfo per ApiVersion
+- Version
-- VersionPrefix *(optional)*
+  - Prefix *(optional)*
-- VersionFormat *(optional)*
+  - Format *(optional)*
     - uses 'Asp.Versioning.ApiVersionFormatProvider'

 #### Example in *program.cs*
 ```csharp